DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ---

-##### Choose the correct statement(s).
+##### Choose the correct statement(s) about Rebase Algorithmic Stablecoins.

-- [x]  If the price drops below the targeted level, an algorithm will sell tokens
+- [x]  If the token's price falls below the price of the fiat currency it follows, an algorithmic stablecoin system burns the supply in circulation.
-- [ ]  If the price drops below the targeted level, an algorithm will supply tokens
+- [ ]  If the token's price falls below the price of the fiat currency it follows, an algorithmic stablecoin system mints the supply in circulation.
-- [x]  If the price rises above the acceptable level, an algorithm will supply tokens
+- [x]  If the token's price exceeds the price of the fiat currency it follows, fresh tokens are added to the circulation to reduce the stablecoin's value.
-- [ ]  If the price rises above the acceptable level, an algorithm will sell tokens
+- [ ]  If the token's price exceeds the price of the fiat currency it follows, fresh tokens are burned from the circulation to reduce the stablecoin's value.

 Hint: NoHint